personal finance | march 20, 2025

 If there is a primary earner in your household or if only one spouse has a workplace plan, for example, it may make sense for much of the responsibility for retirement saving to fall to one spouse.
 You may also be able to supplement workplace savings with individual retirement accounts and taxable accounts.
 Even though retirement accounts are individualized by nature, they should still be viewed as a shared financial objective.

-The what-ifs in life are not fun to plan for, but it is a necessity to do so.
+Planning for the what-ifs in life isn’t fun, but it is necessary to do so.
 Financial disruptors tend to affect women harshly, whether it be divorce, disability, unemployment, or the death of a spouse.
 This could also include caregiving for children, a spouse, or aging parents—in which case, women are more likely than men to leave the workforce or alter their careers.

 In preparation for these possibilities, women should be sure to pay attention to their credit standing.
-Establish your own credit history, and only take on joint debt when necessary, such as a mortgage.
+Establish your own credit history, and only take on joint debt, such as a mortgage, when necessary.

 Ensure that there is adequate life insurance, disability insurance, health insurance, and liability insurance for the benefit of the household.
 Especially if there is a primary earner, make sure there is enough life and disability insurance to support the family should something happen.
 At the same time, consider the insurance needed to replace the contribution of the at-home spouse who runs the household but doesn’t earn a check.
 There would be costs associated with these activities if they had to be outsourced.